ksikka/readingblog/contents/articles/00-about/index.md

 ## Inexperience

 Experience prevents you from making costly mistakes.
-That's why companies pay experienced Engineers more than their junior counterparts.
+That's one reason why companies pay Senior Engineers more than their junior counterparts.
 But we often overlook one big flaw with experience:

 ### Experience is lopsided.

-The the way to round out your "experience" is to learn from the experiences of others.
-One way to do that is to read.
-Today it's easier than ever with the abundance of content available online.
+The way to round it out is to learn from the experiences of others.
+One way to do that is reading.
+Today it's is easier than ever with the abundance of content available online.

 ## Taking the time